 Latest in National Security Strategy

-Watch live: At 2:00 p.m.
-EST, the president will deliver remarks on the National Security Strategy released on Monday.
+The White House outlined it's national security strategy in a document on Monday.
+At 2:00 p.m.
+EST, the president will deliver remarks on the strategy.

 In an event yesterday at the Council on Foreign Relations, Speaker Paul Ryan (R-WI) released the House Republican's 2016 national security strategy.